As of Q1 2025, there are more than 4,000 coworking spaces operating throughout the UK and Ireland.

 Leading Markets by Number of Coworking Spaces

-UK & Ireland’s Combined Inventory Holds Steady at 3,326 Spaces
+UK & Ireland’s Combined Inventory at 4,090 Spaces

 Coworking Subscription Prices